 Suffolk Coastal (Now East Suffolk): You can recycle a wide range of cooked (bread, rice, meat, bones and diary products) and uncooked (eggshells, tea bags, coffee grounds) food in your kerbside composting bin.

-All the other borough/ district councils (Babergh, Mid Suffolk, Waveney (now East Suffolk) and West Suffolk) do not accept food waste in the kerbside composting bins.
+All the other borough/ district councils (Babergh, Ipswich, Mid Suffolk, East Suffolk and West Suffolk) do not accept food waste in the kerbside composting bins.
 They only accept garden waste.

 Raw fruit and vegetables peelings as well as eggshells can be placed in a standard home compost bin.